 Legal and organisational developments: From 1988 industry operated a voluntary organisation collecting only 'environmentally hazardous' batteries.
 In response to the 1998 Batteries Ordinance, producer organisation GRS was established and its special role as the 'joint' organisation was confirmed under the 2009 Waste Batteries Act.
 In addition, three "producers' own take-back systems" are operating.
-POM shares of the organisations have remained quite stable since 2011: GRS over 75%, CCR Rebat about 19% and ERP 3.5% (2017: 6.5%), ÖcoReCell 0.3%).
+POM shares of the organisations have remained quite stable from 2011 to 2017, with GRS over 75%, CCR Rebat about 19%, ERP 3.5% and ÖcoReCell 0.3%.
+In 2018, GRS' share fell to 69% while ERP's increased to 9.9%.
 The organisation reached different return rates (annual collection/POM) for primary and secondary batteries which reflects differences in their collection network.